Bhankodar

-Bhankodar is a village in Jafarabad Taluka of Amreli district, Gujarat, India.
-It is situated about eight miles east of Jafarabad, and about a mile from the sea-shore.
+Bhankodar is a village in the Jafrabad taluka of the Amreli district in Gujarat, India.
+It is situated about eight miles east of Jafrabad, and about a mile from the sea-shore.

 History

-During British period, around 1831, it was separate tribute-paying taluka.
-Later it fell under Junagadh State jurisdiction.
+During the British period (around 1831), it was a separate tribute-paying taluka.
+Later it fell under the jurisdiction of the Junagadh State.

 Port

-Bhankodar Port or Swan LNG Terminal is an LNG Terminal located at Bhankodar village, Jafrabad taluk, Gujarat.
-It's owned by Swan Energy, a textile processing and real estate group in India.
+Bhankodar Port or Swan LNG Terminal is a LNG terminal located near the Bhankodar village.
+It's owned by Swan Energy (since rebranded to Swan Corp), an Indian multinational conglomerate.